Hermitian structures on a class of quaternionic K\"ahler manifolds: The conformal K ahler property

 Denoting the fundamental two-form associated to the Hermitian structure $(g_{\bar N},\tilde J_1)$ by $\tilde\tau$, the condition that $(g_{\bar N},\tilde J_1)$ is conformally K\"ahler means that there exists a smooth function $\varphi\in C^\infty(\bar N)$ such that $\d\tilde\tau=-\d\varphi\wedge\tilde\tau$.
 Since $\tilde\tau$ is non-degenerate, the fact that $\tilde\tau$ is invariant under the canonical Killing field $X$ implies that the same holds for $\d\varphi$.

 This does not, in full generality, imply that $\varphi$ itself is invariant, but it is true under the weak assumption that the action generated by $X$ has at least one closed orbit.
 Indeed, since $L_X\d\varphi=\d (L_X\varphi)=0$, we know that $L_X\varphi$ is a constant (assuming that $M$ is connected) and therefore the restriction of $\varphi$ to any orbit is an affine function of the parameter along this orbit.
 In case of a closed orbit, this forces $\varphi$ to be constant, so $L_X\varphi=0$ on this orbit and thus everywhere.
-We will henceforth assume that $\varphi$ is itself invariant under the canonical Killing field.
+Since in our setting the canonical vector field $X$ on $\bar N$ is induced by the fundamental vector field $X_P$ of the principal $S^1$-bundle $P\to N$, all of its orbits are closed.
+Therefore $\varphi$ (and not only $\d\varphi$) is invariant under $X$.

 Using the invariant function $\varphi$, we can pass to its twist $\phi$ on the dual pseudo-hyper-K\"ahler manifold $N$.
 It follows from \Cref{lem:exterior} that $\d\phi$ is the twist of $\d\varphi$; denoting the twist of $\tilde\tau$ by $\tilde\sigma$, \Cref{lem:exterior} moreover shows that the conformal K\"ahler condition on $\bar N$ is equivalent to the equation